fflewddur/archivo/README.md

 ## Features
 Archivo is currently in development.
 It is intended to eventually support the following features:

+* Automatically identify TiVos on the user's local network
+* List available recordings on each identified TiVo (in progress)
 * Copy recordings from a TiVo to a computer (planned)
 * Convert recordings to more convenient video formats (planned)
 * Remove commercials from recordings (planned)
+* Delete recordings from the TiVo (planned)

 ## Requirements
 * Java 8 (or higher)